Are you curious about Tula baby carriers but not sure which one is right for you?

 In the Fall of 2018 Tula released a lumbar support pad that can be added to any of their five carriers to provide increased back support when wearing a heavy baby/toddler or for prolonged wearing periods.

-I've been carrying Tula baby carriers at Yellow Birch for almost six years (where has the time gone?!?) so if you have any questions about any of the carriers or this blog post you can comment below.
+I’ve been using Tula Baby Carriers since 2013 (gosh where has the time gone) so if you have any questions about any of the carriers or this blog post you can comment below.
 If you are looking to purchase a Tula Carrier, use my Promo Code at the checkout on Baby Tula’s website to save!
 MEGGANHOONDERT5

 Meggan at Yellow Birch